hdfsyu/SDLGame/README.md

 To compile it with emscripten instead of make run:
 `make emcc`
-in the root of the project (its the same command for all operating systems) To play it (without doing crazy stuff go [here](https://hdfsyu.itch.io/sdlgame) and then go to the description of the page.
+in the root of the project (its the same command for all operating systems) To play it without doing crazy stuff go [here](https://hdfsyu.itch.io/sdlgame)
 # Building 2
 To run it on windows run:
 `make win`